 Visitors under 18 must be related to the inmate they are visiting and accompanied by an adult family member.
 Visitors will be searched.
 No cellphones or personal belongings are allowed inside the visiting area.

-Who Is In Jail In Lompoc, CA?
+Who Is In Jail In Lompoc?

 You may also call Mr. Nice Guy Bail Bonds for assistance in locating and contacting an inmate in the Lompoc City Jail.
 Mr. Nice Guy Bail Bonds can help you find your loved one, determine the charges being brought against them, and determine the amount of bail that will be required to get them out of jail fast.
 Call Mr. Nice Guy at (844) 400-BAIL.

-Bail Bonds in Lompoc
+How do Bail Bonds work in Lompoc

 Often, when a person is arrested, there will be more than one charge to consider and calculate bail for.
 Many times the amount of bail is more than a defendant or their family can easily produce.
 This is when you need the services of a bail bond company like Mr. Nice Guy Bail Bonds.
 Bail bond agencies work with a surety company to write bonds to the court that stand in place of cash bail.
 The bond ensures the court that the surety company will pay the entire amount of cash bail, should the defendant fail to comply with all of the terms of their pre-trial release.